 Most versions of Lost Horizon in existence today are the version that was re-edited for television, which is missing 25 minutes of the original 132 minute release print.
 The complete original print seems to be lost today.
 In the 1980s, a version was pieced together from various sources containing some of the lost footage as well as seven minutes of scenes that are represented by stills overlaid with the complete soundtrack.

 The film was remade in colour as a musical as Lost Horizon (1973), a production that was widely regarded as a disaster of epic proportions.
-Shangri-La and its secrets of immortality also makes an appearance in Sky Captain and the World of Tomorrow (2004), The Mummy: Tomb of the Dragon Emperor (2008) and Killer Mountain (2011).
+Shangri-La and its secrets of immortality also makes an appearance in The Librarian: Quest for the Spear (2004), Sky Captain and the World of Tomorrow (2004), The Mummy: Tomb of the Dragon Emperor (2008), Killer Mountain (2011) and Missing Link (2019).
 The notion of the lost valley where people can rejuvenate/become immortal was also borrowed by Tarzan’s Magic Fountain (1949) and Star Trek: Insurrection (1998).

 The notion of Shangri-La has become so widespread that there are a number of tourist locations in China, Tibet and Pakistan that lay claim to being the historical Shangri-La.
 In an episode of the British tv series In Search of Myths and Heroes (2005), historian Michael Wood made an effort to trace the historical basis of Shangri-La and claimed that the abandoned city of Tsaparang in Tibet was the real location.